alecxe/eslint-plugin-protractor/README.md

 * [no-repetitive-selectors][]: Discourage repeating parts of CSS selectors
 * [valid-by-id][]: Prohibit use of invalid ID value when using `by.id()` locator
 * [valid-by-tagname][]: Prohibit use of invalid Html Tag Name value when using `by.tagName()` locator
+* [limit-selector-depth][]: Warn about potentially "deep" CSS selectors with too many nodes in the path

 #### Style Guide Recommendations and Best Practices